NZBritannia’s approach to Environmental, Social and Governance matters

 We believe it is important to engage with companies to make positive change.
 Exclusion lists are less preferable on their own as companies do not receive feedback as to the reasons why we (through our investment implementation managers) chose to divest from them.
 Divestment eliminates the possibility of promoting positive change through active engagement with the company.
 We believe that positive shareholder engagement is key to making positive changes.
 Shareholders are in a powerful position to identify problems, voice concerns and drive change.

-An important factor in the appointment and retention of our underlying investment managers is to ensure they have a proxy voting policy and that they regularly publish actual outcomes regarding fulfillment of that policy.
+A factor in the appointment and retention of our underlying investment managers is whether they have a proxy voting policy and whether they regularly publish actual outcomes regarding fulfillment of that policy.
 Governance considerations that many of our underlying investment implementation managers take into account when investing include:

 • Board composition including skills, independence and diversity